 The Fund is subject to a screening that evaluates the alignment of investee companies with the 10 Principles of the UN Global Compact ("UNGC").
-The screening will be underpinned by quantitative and qualitative analysis carried out by the ESG research team of the Algebris group, using data collected by specialised ESG data provider Vigeo Eiris.
+The screening will be underpinned by quantitative and qualitative analysis carried out by the ESG research team of the Algebris group, using data collected by specialised third -party ESG data providers.
 From an operational standpoint, this screening will restrict investment in companies that are identified to be exhibiting a poor performance in business areas relevant to the UNGC principles, and companies whose performance is significantly below average (but above the threshold for immediate exclusion) will be placed on a watchlist.

-The Investment Manager also assesses the governance practices of issuers through a variety of scores covering various aspects of firm-level governance, from external ESG data providers (such as Standard & Poors ("S&P")) in order to satisfy itself that the relevant issuers follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance.
-The investment team of the Investment Manager may also engage with investee companies about specific governance-related 19 issues.
+The Investment Manager also assesses the governance practices of issuers through a variety of scores covering various aspects of firm-level governance, from specialized external ESG data providers in order to satisfy itself that the relevant issuers follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance.
+The investment team of the Investment Manager may also engage with investee companies about specific governance-related issues.
 The dedicated AI/Big Data team of the Algebris group is further developing an AI-driven controversy monitoring tool to monitor the increase of potential ESG-related controversies relating to investee names.